N-i-ke/N-i-ke/README.md

 ## ⚡ Strengths
 - Strong in React / Next.js / TypeScript
-- Experience in both frontend and backend (Node.js)
+- Experience leading small teams
-- Able to lead small teams and manage projects
+- Familiar with Kubernetes and CI/CD
-- Experience with Kubernetes and CI/CD pipelines
+- Focused on performance and scalable architecture

 ## 🌍 Looking for
 - Remote opportunities